 The organization of Ras at the plasma membrane is decisive for its function.
-There is experimental evidence that Ras dimerization is crucial for nanoclustering at the plasma membrane and signal transmission39.
-Our experiments with lipidated N-Ras WT attached to a POPC membrane (Fig. 2) provide further evidence for dimerization due to the evoked FRET-efficiencies or DEER signals (Table S2 and Fig. S4).
+There is experimental evidence that Ras dimerization is crucial for nanoclustering at the plasma membrane and signal transmission.39 Our experiments with lipidated N-Ras WT attached to a POPC membrane (Fig. 2) provided further evidence for dimerization due to the evoked FRET-efficiencies or DEER signals (Table S2 and Fig. S4[†]).
 Our in vitro experimental setup using a POPC membrane does not perfectly match the in vivo conditions; however we are convinced that our found dimer interface is transferable to in vivo conditions.
-Dimerization of membrane-bound Ras was also shown for other completely different artificial membrane systems such as nanodiscs by NMR36 Even more important, an in vivo study showed that an impaired dimerization of oncogenic K-Ras abolishes tumor growth25.
-Dimerization at a membrane is indicated by the majority of experimental studies as previously described.
-The two most relevant studies for this matter indicate that K-Ras-GDP and K-Ras-GTP form dimers at a physiological expression level as revealed by quantitative photoactivated localization microscopy.
-23, 22 These studies observed a connection between the Ras dimerization and the activation of the Raf-MAPK signal pathway.
-Furthermore, attenuated total reflectance (ATR) infrared spectroscopy measurements in combination with biomolecular simulations have shown that N-Ras dimerizes on POPC membranes.21 Some studies provide conflicting results that exclude dimerization, most of which, were performed without a membrane in their experimental setup.29 The only biophysical study indicating monomeric Ras, while including a membrane, measured the diffusion of Ras in a solid supported bilayer in vitro.30 The authors of the study stated that Ras dimerization in vivo must depend on more factors than the presence of the protein alone.
-Furthermore, they noted that the glass support of the bilayer may damp large membrane undulations influencing the lateral organization of Ras leading to contradicting results compared to the aforementioned in vivo studies.
+Dimerization of membrane-bound Ras was also shown for other completely different artificial membrane systems such as nanodiscs by NMR.36 Even more importantly, an in vivo study showed that an impaired dimerization of oncogenic K-Ras abolishes tumor growth.25 Dimerization at a membrane is indicated by the majority of experimental studies as previously described.
+The two most relevant studies for this matter indicate that K-Ras-GDP and K-Ras-GTP form dimers at a physiological expression level as revealed by quantitative photoactivated localization microscopy.22,23 These studies observed a connection between the Ras dimerization and the activation of the Raf-MAPK signal pathway.
+Furthermore, attenuated total reflectance (ATR) infrared spectroscopy measurements in combination with biomolecular simulations have shown that N-Ras dimerizes on POPC membranes.21 Some studies provide conflicting results that exclude dimerization, most of which were performed without a membrane in their experimental setup.29 The only biophysical study indicating monomeric Ras, while including a membrane, measured the diffusion of Ras in a solid supported bilayer in vitro.30 The authors of the study stated that Ras dimerization in vivo must